koszullab/3C_tutorial/README.md

 # Tutorial for 3C/Hi-C data processing

-This document presents several codes and simple command lines for the processing, vizualisation and primary analysis of 3C/Hi-C datasets.
+This document presents several scripts and simple commands for the processing, vizualisation and primary analysis of 3C/Hi-C datasets.
-These codes were used during the INSERM workshop [Capturing chromosome conformation: toward a 3D view of genome regulation](http://ateliersinserm.dakini.fr/accueil-66-16.php), May 9-13, 2016 in Paris at Pasteur Institut and during the last session of [C3BI Training – Introduction to NGS data analysis] (https://c3bi.pasteur.fr/training-introduction-to-ngs-data-analysis ), 28th of June 2016.
+These scripts were used during the INSERM workshop [Capturing chromosome conformation: toward a 3D view of genome regulation](http://ateliersinserm.dakini.fr/accueil-66-16.php), May 9-13, 2016 in Paris at the Pasteur Institute and during the last session of [C3BI Training – Introduction to NGS data analysis] (https://c3bi.pasteur.fr/training-introduction-to-ngs-data-analysis ), 28th of June 2016.

-For queries or help getting these running, you can send email or open an issue at the github repository.
+For queries or help getting these running, you can send an email or open an issue at the github repository.

 ### Table of contents